-POSITIVE FUTURES ACHIEVING DREAMS.
-TRANSFORM
+POSITIVE FUTURES

-Name of Policy: Human Rights and Restrictive Practices Policy

-Lead Person: Operations Director

-Next Review Date: 04.01.21

-Change Record
+ACHIEVING DREAMS, TRANSFORMING LIVES.

-Issue Date Nature of Change Ratified by Date ratified 07.11.14 First issue SLT 12.06.14 • • • • • • • • • • • • • • • • • • • • Board 23.09.14 04.01.18 Guidance added in relation to reporting of physical interventions to RQIA, SP and HSC Trusts; clarifies that reviews for Restrictive Practice Agreements must be completed on a minimum 6 monthly basis (previous version of Policy noted the need for 'regular' reviews whereas the previous version of the Procedure indicated quarterly reviews); information added regarding seclusion; guidance added in relation to Capacity Assessment; Capacity Checklist added; removal of reference to Human Rights Committee.
-Directors 17.10.17
+Name of Policy: Human Rights and Restrictive Practices Policy Policy Lead: Operations Director Next Review Date: 31.10.24 Change Record Issue Date Nature of Change Ratified by Date ratified 07.11.14 First issue SLT Board 12.06.14 23.09.14 04.01.18 Guidance added in relation to reporting of physical interventions to RQIA, SP and HSC Trusts; clarifies that reviews for Restrictive Practice Agreements must be completed on a minimum 6 monthly basis (previous version of Policy noted the need for 'regular' reviews whereas the previous version of the Procedure indicated quarterly reviews); information added regarding seclusion; guidance added in relation to Capacity Assessment; Capacity Checklist added; removal of reference to Human Rights Committee.
+25.06.21 References to MD replaced with ED; no other changes Directors 23.06.21 16.09.24 No changes No changes ED 09.09.24